 Academic Clinicians are reviewed for Reappointment at the rank of Assistant Professor every three years.
-You can continue to be reviewed at this rank ongoing: promotion is not required on the AC track.
+You can continue to be reviewed at this rank ongoing.
+Reappointment at the Assistant Professor rank involves demonstration of ongoing teaching and clinical excellence, and a sustained record of professionalism.
 For ACs at the Associate or Full Professor rank, review for Reappointment is generally offered every five years.
 At Reappointment, the Department Committee on Appointments and Promotions (D-COAP) will likely

 - Review the faculty member's CV and teaching evaluations

 - Evaluate your Academic Plan to ensure your effort is consistent with the track and that goals are realistic and achievable

 - Have I completed the Professional Development Teaching Requirement?

 - The Perelman School of Medicine COAP will not review a candidate for First Reappointment unless the candidate has completed this requirement.